-Digital Patient Vision

-In the future we will have digitised all of the events and information that relate to a patients care into an easily accessible data store that can be shared with across the Hywel Dda Community.

-Digital Workforce Building a digitally skilled workforce that is directly engaged in digital transformation, and growing our digital leadership capability.
-Data Analytics Our Business Intelligence strategy will revolutionise data and information technologies.
+Our Road to Digital Digital Patient Vision Eight steps to delivering digital In the future we will have digitised all of the transformation including removing events and information that relate to a digital friction, implementing patients care into an easily accessible data enabling technologies and store that can be shared with across the digitising core activities.
+Hywel Dda Community.
+Digital System Workforce Leadership Building a digitally We will improve crossskilled workforce that is organisation care and directly engaged in services by implementing digital transformation, a seamless joined-up and growing our digital technology platform that leadership capability. allows patient information to flow freely and securely.
+Technical Infrastructure The foundation of our digital Data aspirations, requiring the Analytics transformation of our Our Business Intelligence network, connectivity, and strategy will revolutionise alignment of devices and data and information technologies.
 Himss consumption within the Health Board, and will EMRAM provide a leading example of robust data analytics across the system.
-Technical Digital Systems Maturity A commitment to reducing At the conclusion of the longer term elements of this system divergence, delivering solutions such as Personal strategy, the Health Board digital maturity will be Health Record, instant messaging, e-Observations, e-Prescribing, all designed with interoperability as standard
+Technical Digital Systems Maturity A commitment to reducing At the conclusion of the system divergence, delivering solutions such as Personal interoperability as standard